-In this tutorial, I’ll discuss how the VALUES Function (DAX) allows you to create a useful automation when working on a model with multiple date measures.
-You may watch the full video of this tutorial at the bottom of this blog.
-The VALUES function (DAX) returns a one-column table that contains the distinct values from
+In this tutorial, I’ll discuss how the VALUES Function (DAX) allows you to create useful automation when working on a model with multiple date measures.
+You can watch the full video of this tutorial at the bottom of this blog.
+The VALUES function (DAX) returns a one-column table that contains the distinct values from the

 Tag: VALUES DAX function

 I want to introduce you to a group of functions in Power BI called table functions.
 These functions include FILTER and ALL which we already used or mentioned in other topics.
 There is a whole range of other table functions which includes functions like VALUES, TOPN, and ADDCOLUMNS.
 However, we are not going to cover